-Top news: SC to hear petition on migrants amid coronavirus lockdown today
+Top news: Supreme Court adjourns petition on relief measures for migrants till tomorrow

 The biggest stories of the day.

-The Supreme Court on Monday will hear a petition seeking relief for tens of thousands of migrant workers, mostly young male daily wage labourers, who are fleeing large cities after being rendered homeless and jobless by India’s three-week nationwide lockdown to contain the spread of the coronavirus.
+The Supreme Court on Monday adjourned till Tuesday the petition seeking relief for tens of thousands of migrant workers, mostly young daily wage labourers, who are fleeing large cities after being rendered homeless and jobless by India’s three-week nationwide lockdown to contain the spread of the coronavirus.

 The Union health ministry has admitted that India was in the “limited” community transmission phase as the number of confirmed Covid-19 cases went up to 1,024 as of Sunday evening.
 Of the total cases, 901 are being treated, 27 people have died, 95 have recovered, and one person has migrated.